DataJuggler/Blazor.Excelerate/README.md

 DataJuggler.Blazor.FileUpload - used to upload Excel worksheets

-DataJuggler.Blazor.Components - ImageButton and ComboBox components used
+DataJuggler.Blazor.Components - ImageButton, ComboBox and ValidationComponent used

 DataJuggler.Excelerate to read Excel and code generate C# classes from Excel worksheets

 DataJuggler.UltimateHelper - I use this for everything

-This project comes with a sample spreadsheet with 20,000 Members and 20,000 Addresses *
+Blazor.Excelerate comes with a sample spreadsheet with 20,000 Members and 20,000 Addresses *
-* This is randomly created sample data, so zip codes may not match streets, cities, etc.
+* This is randomly created sample data, so zip codes, streets, cities, etc. do not match real places.

 # Excel Uploads